 Take a look at the 1957’s bottle of a French premium wine Nuits St. Georges Cailles Morin.

 And here's a wine label design of a 2009’s bottle:

 The vintage labels are often made with typography that mimics handwriting, with a lot of text gathered around or beneath a simple (also hand-drawn) picture.
 There isn’t much negative space (the "free" space in the background"), mostly due to the abundance of information present on the label.

-Moreover, vintage often means using golden finishing called hot-stamping (explained later on in this article).
+Moreover, vintage often means embossed packaging (explained later on in this article).

 As this example of 2009’s Chateau De La Ligne shows, modern wine labels tend to be based on vintage feeling.
 It ‘s often associated with a premium character and elegant look.